-30 Z S Y WHAT ARE THE KEY OUTPUTS OF YOUR JOB - ROLES AND RESPONSIBILITIES?
+3 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 WHAT ARE THE KEY OUTPUTS OF YOUR JOB - ROLES AND RESPONSIBILITIES?
 (WHAT RESULTS DO YOU HAVE TO ACHIEVE) WHAT ARE THE KEY COMPETENCIES REQUIRED IN YOUR JOB?
 WHAT ARE THE LEARNING INDICATORS REQUIRED IN YOUR JOB?
-(LIST MINIMUM QUALIFICATIONS/ EXPERIENCES REQUIRED WHEN RECRUITING NEW AND EXTERNAL CANDIDATES) WHAT ARE THE STATUTORY REQUIREMENTS REQUIRED IN YOUR JOB? • Responsible for a variety of equipment, which may include office equipment, machinery and vehicles: Knowledge Basic Computer Literacy Qualifications • Grade 12 Valid EB driver's license Registration as Traffic Officer - Manages and authorizes expenditure within budgetary constraints; Basic General Management Introduction to Human Resources Relevant Traffic Law Enforcement Qualification Protessional Driver's Permit • Advises on specialized departmental/provincial Management Basic Financial Management Appropriate 3 years management tertiary qualification at NQF Level 5 • administration policy/strategy; Interprets departmental/provincial administration policy/strategy on wide Planning and Organizing Change and Diversity Management Experience More than 10 years in road traffic law range of subjects within an established framework, which may Coaching and Mentoring Communication enforcement require in-depth analysis and interpretation before action can be taken: Understanding of Information Technology (IT) 8 years experience in middle management position • responsible for decision making in resolving job-related problems, controlling projects, minor changes in policy actions requiring additional Clear understanding and application of National Road Traffic Act, Road Traffic Management Corporation Act and the Criminal Procedure Act resources for effective road traffic law enforcement; Skills • Responsible for planning the departmental/divisional work and the allocation of required resources; Policy formulation Analytical thinking Research • High level interacts with all stakeholders on Project ManagementFinancial Management departmental/provincial administration policies/strategies; and Leadership Assertiveness • Manages and administers all matters related to the department/province.
+(LIST MINIMUM QUALIFICATIONS/ EXPERIENCES REQUIRED WHEN RECRUITING NEW AND EXTERNAL CANDIDATES) WHAT ARE THE STATUTORY REQUIREMENTS REQUIRED IN YOUR JOB? • Responsible for a variety of equipment, which may include office Knowledge Qualifications Valid EB driver's license Registration as Traffic Officer equipment, machinery and vertices, Manages and authorizes expenditure within budgetary constraints; Basic General Management Introduction to Human Resources Relevant Traffic Law Enforcement Qualification Professional Driver's Permit • Advises on specialized departmental/provincial Management Basic Financial Management Appropriate 3 years management tertiary qualification at NQF Level 5 administration policy/strategy; Planning and Organizing Experience • interprets departmentar/provincial administration policy/strategy on wide range of subjects within an Change and Diversity Management Coaching and Mentoring More than 10 years in road traffic law enforcement established framework, which may Communication 8 years in supervisory position or require in-depth analysis and interpretation before action can be taken: Understanding of Information Technology (IT) 8 years experience in middle management position • Responsible for decision making in resolving job-related problems, controlling projects, minor changes in Clear understanding and application of National Road Traffic Act, Road Traffic Management Corporation Act policy, actions requiring additional resources for effective road traffic law Skills entorcement; Responsible for planning the departmental/divisional work and the allocation of required resources: Policy formulationAnalytical thinkingResearch • High level interacts with all stakeholders on Project Management Financial Management departmental/provincial administration policies/strategies; and LeadershipAssertiveness • Manages and administers all matters related to the department/province.
 Conflict Resolution